yutingshih/LdG-sim/bench/README.md

 #### Run the benchmark script
 Here is a script `bench.sh` used to execute the programs repeatedly to evaluate the effieciency of the programs.

-Stay at the `dev` directory, and then source the script.
+Stay at the `bench` directory, and then source the script.
 ```bash
 source ./bench.sh
 ```